humdrum-tools/humdrum-documentation/tool/humsed/index.md

 records in the input.

 For further information concerning the syntax and use of <span class="tool">humsed</span>
-editing instructions, refer to the documentation for the UNIX **sed** command.
+editing instructions, refer to the documentation for the UNIX <span class="unix">sed</span>
+command.

 ------------------------------------------------------------------------